fivestack/qlik-sense/README.md

 # Qlik Sense

-**This library provides tools to interact with Qlik Sense's APIs natively in python.**
+**This library is a python client for the Qlik Sense APIs**

 ---

 # Overview

-This library allows users to work with Qlik Sense applications in a larger python workflow more easily.
-While Qlik's API could be used directly, this streamlines the process.
+This library allows users to more easily work with Qlik Sense applications in a larger python workflow.
+While Qlik's APIs could be used directly, this streamlines the process.

 #### Disclaimer: